Jennifer Lawrence Is Pregnant, Expecting First Baby With Cooke Maroney - E! Online

 The 31-year-old star of The Hunger Games is expecting her first child with husband Cooke Maroney, the actress' representative confirmed to People on Wednesday, Sept.
 8.

-Jennifer and Cooke tied the knot in October 2019.
+Jennifer and Cooke tied the knot at a Rhode Island wedding ceremony in October 2019.
 During an appearance on a podcast in October 2020, the actress said her one wedding regret involved her Bachelorette party.

 "I had a major sleepover at my apartment, but I will say I regret not planning a big one," she said at the time.
 "My friend was getting married close to me, and I went to her Bachelorette and then we ended up—typical Leo—we called it my Bachelorette."